 Research & Experimental

-- Proficient in flow system design, mass transport study and system-level optimization: capacitive desalination systems, microfluidics and mass transport in porous media
+- Proficient in microfluidics systems, mass transport study and system-level optimization: microfluidics, electrophoresis and mass transport in porous media

 - Proficient in mechanical design, design testing, feasibility studies and prototype fabrication